Cerynitius/llmTrain/readme.md

 # Mini Training Demo

-A minimal end-to-end pipeline demonstrating how to train a tokenizer from scratch.
+A minimal end-to-end pipeline demonstrating how to train a tokenizer and a lm from scratch.

 This project is intended for **educational purposes** and demonstrates the core components of modern LLM systems.

 Pipeline:

 Corpus → Tokenizer Training
+GPT2 Tokenizer → Transformer Training

 ---

 # Features

 - Train a **BPE tokenizer** from raw text
+- Train a **Transformer LM** from GPT2 tokenizer
 - Minimal and easy to understand code

 ---